aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltm-to-tiff/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to TIFF in C# Online for Free" %}}

-The following example demonstrates how to convert XLTM to TIFF document format in C#.
+The following example demonstrates how to convert XLTM to TIFF in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into TIFF format.
+Follow the easy steps to convert XLTM to TIFF.
 Upload your XLTM file, then simply save it as TIFF file.
 For both XLTM reading and TIFF writing you can use fully qualified filenames.
 The output TIFF content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}